eternagame/workspace-helpers/README.md

 ### Code Generation

-You can use the Eterna nx plugin to automatically create and update files, including adding new packages.
+You can use the Eterna Nx plugin to automatically create and update files, including adding new packages.

-To see the available generators, run `npx nx list @eternagame/nx`.
+To see the available generators, run `npx nx list @eternagame/nx-plugin`.
 To run a given generator, run `npx nx generate <generator>` (eg, `npx nx generate ts-iso`).
 Running `npx nx generate <generator> --help` will show available options for that generator.
 In particular, if generating a new package, you may want to pass the `--directory` flag to put the package in a specific subdirectory of the packages directory if you don't